 - While traveling and in public venues

-- You've in couch-potato mode and only want to browse the internet.
-You've little need to edit files.
+- You’ve in couch-potato mode plan on browsing the internet.
+You’ve little need to edit files.

 - You’re working in a virtual environment and your applications are served up from a VM.